katjacodes/northern-sonoma-CERT/TESTING.md

    1. Fill out the submission form by answering all the questions in ways that resemble real answers--i.e. name and email address in conventional formatting, at least one checkbox checked--and verify that

       - the borders of the name and email address fields turn green.
-      - the "Form data was submitted" message appears.
+      - the "Form data was submitted" message appears in English.

    2. Check the Google spreadsheet to see if the form data was recorded correctly.